ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

      - Agustina will propose an interactions diagram
      - Kira will propose a component diagram
 6. Dominic will update the roster
+7. Dominic will adjust her interactions diagram to reflect Quang’s new user scenario model.
+8. Agustina will adjust her component diagram based on the feedback aroused in the group’s meeting (30.04.19)
-7. Kira will update the Processes.md
+9. Kira will update the Processes.md
-8. Quang will update the Contributing.md
+10. Quang will update the Contributing.md
-9. Daniela will update the Meeting.md
+11. Daniela will update the Meeting.md
-10. Daniela will update the Readme.md according to Peter’s feedback
+12. Daniela will update the Readme.md according to Peter’s feedback
-11. Madeline will contribute to the Insights.md
+13. Madeline will contribute to the Insights.md
-12. All of us will review research papers and post findings or ideas.
+14. All of us will review research papers and post findings or ideas.

 # Additional notes taken during the meeting (Knowledge Manager, Facilitator)